Shawn-sudo/space-shuttle/README.md

 Built for you
 ===

-~~Atrable is a platform where you can share your travel stories.
+~~This is a platform where you can share your travel stories.
 You can view traveler's stories, follow travelers, and share your travel story.~~
+This is a platform for sharing stories, not information.

 Note
 ---